Concurrent High School Students

 the Admissions & Records office.
 The class must be added prior to the class’ add deadline.

-Students cannot register for more than 8 units during the fall/spring semester and 5 units during the summer/winter term.
+Students cannot register for more than 8 units during the fall/spring semester.

 Students may enroll in most college level courses, provided they meet the necessary prerequisites.
 The following classes may

 not be taken by high school students: All Kinesiology (KIN) courses.
 Additional course restrictions may be

 When a course has a pre-requisite requirement, it means that a student must demonstrate pre-existing knowledge and/or

 skills to be successful in the course by completing the required previous course(s).

 All students planning to enroll in English or Math classes must qualify for a certain course by completing the assessment